Constant primary operators and where to find them: The strange case of BPS defects in ABJ(M) theory: The defect SCFT

 However, it is easy to realize that $\mathbb{B} = -(\mathbb{K} + \bar{\mathbb{K}})$, where $\mathbb{K} + \bar{\mathbb{K}}$ is the descendant \eqref{eq:Bdescendant} appearing at level 2 of the ${\mathcal T}$ supermultiplet.
 Since it is a total covariant derivative, because of \eqref{eq:nullvar}, its contribution to the r.h.s. of \eqref{eq:wavyline} vanishes and we eventually obtain that $\delta_B W = 0$.
 It follows that $B$ is preserved, even in the presence of the Wilson line.

 This proof that the Wilson line preserves the $U(1)_B$ symmetry is alternative to the argument of \cite{Agmon:2020pde} based on the fact that the non-trivial rotation \eqref{eq:rotation} of fermions can always be compensated by a gauge transformation.
-The relation between the two arguments is that $\cal{T}$ is precisely the generator of the gauge transformation of \cite{Agmon:2020pde}.
+The relation between the two arguments relies on the fact that $\cal{T}$ is precisely the generator of the gauge transformation of \cite{Agmon:2020pde} \footnote{More generally, the $\cal{T}$ operator can be seen as a particular representative of a one-parameter family of operators